-In a previous column we reviewed the findings of a University of Toronto professor whose research found a direct correlation between the amount of mutual fund commissions and the amount of sales of those mutual funds.
+In a previous column, we reviewed the findings of a University of Toronto professor whose research found a direct correlation between the number of mutual fund commissions and the number of sales of those mutual funds.

 Other research we have reported in a previous column explains this.
 The mutual fund database from the University of Chicago showed there is a direct correlation between mutual fund fees and mutual fund performance.

 High-cost funds have poorer returns and low-cost funds have better returns.
 The single best indicator of mutual fund performance is fees.

 Forget all the mutual fund company self-promotion.
 It comes down to fees.
 It is that simple.

 There is one more piece of research from the CSA report.
 We saved the best for the last.

 When embedded fees are absent, advisors recommend lower-cost investment products.
 Unfortunately, that final point is unpleasantly revealing.

 Take away the motivation of a hidden commission and advisors do have the ability to do the right thing and recommend investments that are less expensive.